mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group, clients can pre-publish KeyPackage objects that provide some public information about a user.
 A KeyPackage object specifies:

-1. a protocol version and ciphersuite that the client supports,
+1. a protocol version and cipher suite that the client supports,
 2. a public key that others can use to encrypt a Welcome message to this client (an "init key"), and
 3. the content of the leaf node that should be added to the tree to represent